 (4) In my experience, standard communication lines break down during DDoS.
 Or management unfamiliar with the problem at hand behaves erratically.
 You can lessen the problems by re-iterating the communication lines and establishing forms of reporting that spread the essential information to he right people during the attack.

 (5) Defending against DDoS involves painful decisions.
 You will have incomplete information in a situation of great fear and anxiety.
 But you must not become paralyzed as this will cost you time, money and reputation.
 Taking the decisions to abandon certain services during the course of the attack, locking out certain users and compromising in terms of privacy and security (!) can be the only way out.
 So you have to establish a ladder of authorities and assign the foreseeable decisions to the various people on various echelons of the ladder.

 Necessarily, there is a lot of redundancy in such a handbook.
-In fact it assembles information that is spread over your organisation in forms of various documents and many smart brains.
+In fact it assembles information that is spread over your organization in forms of various documents and many smart brains.
 The function of the DDoS Incident Handbook is to bring it all together into a single document, so you do not have to search for the scrambled bit of information when time is precious.